dasec/MT-PRO/README.md

 # MT-Pro
-The MT-Pro Code is derived from the RtF Transciphering Framework.
-To start the code use the go file in /examples/ckks_fv.
-The Code might be adjusted from /ckks_fv/main.go.
+The MT-Pro Code is derived from the [RtF Transciphering Framework](https://github.com/KAIST-CryptLab/RtF-Transciphering).
+To start the code use the go file in [examples/ckks_fv](./Code/examples/ckks_fv).
+The Code might be adjusted from [ckks_fv/main.go](./Code/ckks_fv/main.go).
 When directly running adjust the paths to database and where to store encrypted templates.

 Below here the contents of the RTF Transciphering Framework README.md file are stated: